blrobin2/blrobin2.github.io/_posts/2024-01-10-money-talks.md

 letterboxd_url: https://boxd.it/5yjBE7
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Money is fun!
+- Money is fun!
-* Just reach for the gun...
+- Just reach for the gun...
-* I'm sorry, Bill, I'll have to break your legs
+- I'm sorry, Bill, I'll have to break your legs
-* But it was too late.
+- But it was too late.
 Bill filed Chapter 11
-* Thank you Mr. Franklin for making us laugh about love again
+- Thank you Mr. Franklin for making us laugh about love again